AVEVA/CONNECT-data-services-developer-docs/content/api-reference/rules/metadata-rules/metadata-metadata-rules-overview.md

 ---

 # Metadata rules
-Metadata, or data about data, is a collection of properties that asset instances of an asset type are expected to provide.
-The type and units of measure for the value can be defined.
-Metadata enriches sequential data in OCS and it logically segregates and contextualizes data.
+Metadata, or data about data, enriches sequential data in OCS and it logically segregates and contextualizes data.
 It supports data analysis, visualization, organization, and search capabilities.

 A metadata rule is a user-defined stream name pattern in which each part is assigned a metadata type.
 Metadata rules capture any streams currently stored in an OCS namespace, as well as matching streams that are subsequently added to the namespace.